c4tom/DreamDevBox/docs/features.rst

 Log files
 ^^^^^^^^^
 Log files for every service are available.
-Either in the form of Docker logs or as actual log files mounted into the Devilbox git directory.
+Either in the form of Docker logs or as actual log files mounted into the DreamDevBox git directory.
 The web and PHP server offer log files for each project separetely.

 Virtual host domains